wp-papi/timber-integration/README.md

 [Timber](https://github.com/jarednova/timber) integration class for Papi

 It should be loaded after Timber is loaded.
+Easiest is to load it in the themes function file.

 ## TimberImage